 The private sector needs to work together, rather than in silos in order to help Mobility as a Service (MaaS) take off in the UK, according to Enterprise.

-Ben Lawson, Enterprise vice president strategy for Europe, spoke at the recent Virtual Smart Transport Conference and said good MaaS development is all about collaboration and is developed in partnership with policymakers and mobility providers to ensure it works for users and aligns with policy objectives.
+Ben Lawson, Enterprise vice president strategy for Europe, spoke at October 2020's Virtual Smart Transport Conference and said good MaaS development is all about collaboration and is developed in partnership with policymakers and mobility providers to ensure it works for users and aligns with policy objectives.

 He said: “That’s why we favour a licence agreement for the use of privately developed MaaS platforms, which is controlled and managed by the relevant agency or local government.

 “This approach means that private innovation can thrive to deliver the public good.

 “It needs to reflect the approved transport models in that locality and should not favour one operator over another.”